-With summer travel season almost upon us I wanted to share some of my tips for air travel with babies.
-As a mom to a 3 and 5 year old I will say that I miss the days of flying with an infant, so if you are planning a trip with your baby this summer enjoy!
+With summer travel season almost upon us I wanted to share some of my tips for how to travel by plane with a baby.
+As a mom to a 3 and 5 year old I will say that I miss the days of air travel with a baby, so if you are planning a trip with your baby this summer enjoy!

-My son flew for the first time at 5 weeks and was on several flights during his first year of life, here are some of the tips and tricks for flying with infant that worked for me.
+My son flew for the first time at 5 weeks and was on several flights during his first year of life, here are some of the tips and tricks for air travel with a baby that worked for me.

 Travel Crib as a Carry On

 We all hope that air travel goes as smoothly as possible when flying with an infant, but flight delays still occur.
 If you bring along your Lotus Everywhere Crib your baby can nap in a familiar place while you wait, this can make an already stressful situation much easier.
 The Lotus is perfect for air travel with a baby, the 15 second set up and take down and back pack carrying case make it convenient for the airport and the fact that it fits in an overhead bin makes it perfect for the plane.

 Try your best to plan air travel with a baby around nap times, this is easier the younger they are.
 At 5 weeks my son slept most of the day so it wasn't too hard to plan a flight around his nap.
 By the time he was 10 months this got much harder and I wasn't always able to plan accordingly.